-Setting up your own SMTP server can be a time-intensive and complicated affair.
+Setting up your own SMTP server to send mail can be a time-intensive and complicated affair.
 Not only are there security issues to contend with, but email deliverability can be a major challenge.
 That’s because most email providers have very high spam detection barriers in place, and any email sent from a custom SMTP server has a high likelihood of getting snagged by one of those filters.

 Enter SMTP relay.
 A mail relay is an easy and effective way to solve for spam and security issues inherent with outgoing mail servers.
 You simply route your outgoing email to a professionally managed SMTP server, and that third-party sends those outgoing emails on your behalf.
 Open relay means the SMTP server is routing both messages from external sources and internal server mail, while closed relay only routes messages generated on the internal network or server.
 By its nature, open mail relay is more expansive, but it can also be more vulnerable to spam abuse.

-With SMTP relay, your personal email address is irrelevant.
+With SMTP relay, your personal email address like your gmail account is irrelevant.
 Whether you’re using Google’s Gmail, Yahoo, AOL, or a custom domain for your email address, you can route your messages through a third-party mail server and dramatically increase the odds of your email marketing actually reaching customers without hitting daily rate limits and other barriers.
 In short, mail relay lets you use whatever email you want without the hassles of building or managing your own SMTP server.

 What some users don’t realize is how dynamic that free SMTP server can be behind the scenes.
 When you’re sending outgoing mail in bulk, for instance, the SMTP server doesn’t simply push through all of those outgoing emails at once.
 Instead, Mailgun automatically queues which emails should be sent to each email client, based on factors like Gmail’s or Yahoo’s receiving guidelines and maximum send limits.
-That means fewer outgoing emails are blocked by email service providers, and more of your mail reaches its intended target.
+That means fewer outbound emails are blocked by email service providers, and more of your mail reaches its intended target.

 Mailgun’s queueing algorithms aren’t static, either.
 As your reputation grows and IP addresses are warmed up, the queue dynamically adjusts your send rates.